camilouribebotta/visual-essays/docs/help.md

 The `data-entity` associates an element (again, anything from a word to the entire document) to an entity (person, place, organization, etc).
 Entities are identified through the use of a globally unique identifier.
 The current version of the visual essay tools assumes that entity identifiers are URIs that are resolvable in a publicly accessible knowledge graph.
 Both Wikidata and the JSTOR knowledge graph are currently supported.
 The entity identifier prefix for Wikidata is `http://www.wikidata.org/entity/`.
 The JSTOR knowledge graph prefix is `http://kg.jstor.org/entity/`.
 For both the Wikidata and JSTOR knowledge graphs a complete identifier consists of the prefix and a knowledge graph specific identifier that starts with the letter `Q` followed by one or more number, commonly referred to as a "Q" identifier or "QID".
 The `data-entity` directive requires the inclusion of a `data-qid` attribute specifying the QID of the entity.

 Wikidata is the default knowledge graph used by the visual essay tool so it is sufficient to just use the QID as the value in the `data-qid` attribute.
 When referring to an entity in the JSTOR knowledge graph the QID requires a namespace qualifier in the form of the string `jstor:` preceding the QID.
 Namespacing is necessary as QIDs are not unique between knowledge graphs and the namespace (or prefix) guarantees a unique value.
 Consider the country of France.
 In the JSTOR knowledge graph the identifier for France is `http://kg.jstor.org/entity/Q10302`.
-Simply using "Q10302" in the `data-qid` attribute in a `data-entity` directive would incorrectly to the Wikidata entity with the identifier `http://www.wikidata.org/entity/Q10302` which is associated with _# Sestriere_   The QID "Q45" (or http://kg.jstor.org/entity/Q45) in the JSTOR knowledge graph is associated with the entity _concretization_.
+Simply using "Q10302" in the `data-qid` attribute in a `data-entity` directive would incorrectly to the Wikidata entity with the identifier `http://www.wikidata.org/entity/Q10302` which is associated with _Sestriere_, an Italian comune.
+To correctly refer to the entity for France in the JSTOR knowledge graph the `data-qid` attribute   The QID "Q45" (or http://kg.jstor.org/entity/Q45) in the JSTOR knowledge graph is associated with the entity _concretization_.
 Simply including

 ### data-map